eclipse-openj9/openj9-docs/docs/xshareclasses.md

 :   Uses a nonpersistent cache.
 The cache is lost when the operating system shuts down.
 Nonpersistent and persistent caches can have the same name.
 On Linux, macOS, and Windows systems, you must always use the `nonpersistent` suboption when you run utilities such as `destroy` on a nonpersistent cache. z/OS supports only nonpersistent caches.

 :   <i class="fa fa-pencil-square-o" aria-hidden="true"></i> **Note:** On macOS systems, you must set `kern.sysv.shmmax` and `kern.sysv.shmall` when using a nonpersistent cache.

+### `noPersistentDiskSpaceCheck`

+        -Xshareclasses:noPersistentDiskSpaceCheck

+:   Instructs the VM not to check for available storage on the file system before creating a persistent shared classes cache.
+This option prevents an error on file systems that do not support the checking of free space, where a value of 0 is returned and a shared cache cannot be created.
+Regardless of whether you choose to set this option, if there isn't enough disk space available when the VM writes to the shared cache memory, a **SIGBUG** or **SIGSEGV** signal occurs and the VM ends.

+:   If you are using the [`readonly`](#readonly) suboption, the VM does not check the available disk space, so you do not need to set the `noPersistentDiskSpaceCheck` suboption.

 ### `persistent`